Abenaesha/ne-news-FE/README.md

 Or see the [netlify-deployment.md file](netlify-deployment.md) in this repo 😎

 **Before moving onto the 'if time' and 'extra credit' sections, submit your code for review!
-Please send a link to both your GitHub project and your hosted version to the FE2 slack channel** 😀
+Please send a link to both your GitHub project and your hosted version to the Front-End slack channel** 😀

 ## Extra credit